fainir/analytics/README.md

   - Add any feature you wish

 ## Submit the Exersice
-uploud your clinet and server to github and submit the repository link to the exersice on google classroom
+Upload your clienet and server to Github and submit the repository link to the Exersice on google classroom